eandersons/energi-docker-compose/README.md

 To apply preimages for Energi Gen 3 Core Node container the following command can be used: `./apply-preimages.sh`.

-> This script should be made executable or it can be executed with shell binary (for example: `bash apply-preimages.sh`).
+> This script should be made executable or it can be executed with shell binary (for example: `[ba]sh apply-preimages.sh`).
 >
 > In this script `docker-compose` is used so `sudo` might be necessary.